They tie up heavy burdens hard to carry

 Today’s Lenten Reflection

-In today’s Gospel, Jesus points to the works of the scribes and the Pharisees, calling out their superficiality with alarming clarity: “…they preach but they do not practice.
-They tie up heavy burdens hard to carry … All their works are performed to be seen … They love places of honor.”
-We are always in front of God, and in front of Him we are called to “practice what we preach.”
+In today’s Gospel, Jesus points to the works of the scribes and the Pharisees calling out their superficiality with alarming clarity, “[T]hey preach but they do not practice.
+They tie up heavy burdens hard to carry.”
+This passage serves as a reminder that whether in the desert or on the mountain top, we are always in front of God; and as Christians, we are always called to practice what we preach.

 Day 11 Lenten Meditation

-Do you find yourself in a spiritual desert today?
-Try to put aside the news headlines and other things of this world that cause you to feel anxious and ultimately distracts from greater works of God.
-Instead, go back to the basics – take a walk and pray; read the Bible; go to a holy hour of adoration; pick up a new spiritual devotion; read a good book about the lives of the Saints, etc. In tandem with strengthening your spiritual muscles, revisit an old passion that you love such as drawing, painting or sculpting.
-What can you do in your life today that is not only representative of “practicing what you preach” as a Christian but also leaves a lasting impact on the world?
+Are you in a spiritual desert today?
+Try putting aside the news headlines or any other distraction(s) causing you to feel anxious or that distract from the things of God.
+Instead, take a walk, pray, read the Bible, go to a holy hour of adoration, read a good book about the lives of the Saints or history of the Church.
+Ask yourself what you can do in your life today, no matter the circumstance, that’s not only representative of practicing what you preach but will leave a lasting impact on the world.

 Heavenly Father, may Your great works be accomplished in and through us.
-May we act and move in rhythm with Your ever-creating hand throughout time and eternity, and may we always be strong and courageous enough to obey Your Commands and requests.
-Help us to remain steadfast in faith, practicing what we preach, and to stay focused on the greater work You have set out for us to accomplish here on earth.
+May we act and move in rhythm with Your creating hand throughout time and eternity, and may we always be strong and courageous enough to obey Your Commands and requests in times of uncertainty.
+Help us to remain steadfast in faith and to always practice what we preach.
+Most of all, help us to stay focused on the greater work that You have set out for us to accomplish.
 We pray this all in Your good and holy Name, Amen.

 Today’s suggested Penance

-Do something for the greater good, something that will leave a lasting impact on someone individually or as a group.
+Do something for the greater good in times of hardship.
+Whatever you choose, make sure that it will leave a lasting impact on someone individually or as a group.

 “Eat my flesh,” Jesus says, “and drink my blood.”
 The Lord supplies us with these intimate nutrients [from Heaven].
 He delivers over His flesh and pours out His blood, and nothing is lacking for the growth of His children” –St. Clement of Alexandria.